Our mission is to support high quality educational programs for US HCPs that will improve patient care.

 We will also evaluate grant requests in support of research fellowships and awards from academic medical centers, medical universities and professional medical associations/societies.
 Individual recipients of these fellowships/awards should not have already been selected and Novartis can have no role in the selection of the recipient.
 Further Novartis funds cannot be used towards the physical award (eg plaque, trophy, etc).

 In order to be considered, a complete grant application package must be submitted via the online portal at least 60 calendar days prior to the event date.
 If the completed grant application package is not received at least 60 days prior to the event date, the grant request may be denied.
+In addition, requests must be disease focused.

 Required documents for submitting a Professional Medical Education Grant request.